How to use BigQuery

 Click around and find out.

-Once you've found a dataset that's interesting to you, click the star so you can easily find it in the future.
+Once you've found a dataset that's interesting to you, click the star to favorite it and easily find the dataset in the future.

 Split your screen